-Newsletter – 4th January 2026
+Newsletter – 10th May 2026

 Also happening this week:

-Morning Prayer: Monday – Friday 8am
+Morning Prayer: Tuesday – Friday 8am

-Evening Prayer: 5.30pm Monday, Tuesday at Emmanuel; Wednesday, Thurs at St. Luke’s
+Evening Prayer 5.30pm Monday, Tuesday at Emmanuel; Wednesday, Thurs at St. Luke’s

-Night Prayer : posted daily via the whatsapp group and streamed on the youtube
+Night Prayer : posted daily via the whatsapp group and streamed on the youtube channel https://www.youtube.com/channel/UCkRbv1rSZ4x-uqW3TgyoqRg

 Tuesday

-– 10am Toddler drop in
+-10am Toddler drop in

 – Renew Café 2-4pm